Rose Cottage Nantyderry

 Benjamin Jeremiah remained at Gwelfan with his wife and children for at least ten years, on the 1871 census he was aged 44, still a farmer and butcher, Ann his wife was 41, their children are, Mary Ann 14, Laura and Ann, both 12, Martha 7 and Abraham 1.

-I have no further information relating to Gwelfan from this date.
+I have no further information relating to Gwelfan after this date.

 Pyddu